csecht/opencv-contour-utility2/README.md

 As with all repository downloads, it is a good idea to install the requirements in a Python virtual environment to avoid undesired changes in your system's Python library.

 ### Known Issues:

-Waiting for user comments.
+While `equalize_it.py` should work on all platforms, some Linux installations may not show the histograms.
+The problem may be with the specific version of the required Matplotlib packages.

-This isn't a program issue, but a potential source of confusion when using the example image, sample4.jpg (shapes).
+While not a program issue, there is a potential source of confusion when using the example image, sample4.jpg (shapes).
 With the default settings, the white border around the black background will display a hexagon-shaped contour, which may be difficult to see, especially when using yellow --color option.
 Consequently, it will be counted as a hexagon shape unless, in main settings, it is not recognized as a selected contour by clicking the cv2.arcLength button instead of cv2.contourArea.

 ### Screenshots:
 All screenshots are from an Ubuntu Linux platform.
 For Windows and macOS platforms, window and widget look or layout may be slightly different.